FantomJx/TestAgent2/.github/SETUP-README.md

 ```
 Error: Docker repository 'kaloyangavrilov/github-workflows' API check failed
 ```
 **Solution**: This is usually temporary.
-The workflow will retry automatically.
+The workflow uses the nick-invision/retry action to automatically retry operations with exponential backoff.

 #### 4. Permission Denied
 ```